 Based on a site visit and habitat evaluations, the Puerto Rican broad-winged hawk, Puerto Rican parrot, Puerto Rican sharp-shinned hawk, and Puerto Rican harlequin butterfly are considered unlikely to occur within the project area due to lack of suitable habitat.
-Due to the generalist nature of the Puerto Rican boa and forested habitat within the vicinity of the project area, the Puerto Rican boa may occur within the project area.
+Due to the generalist nature of the Puerto Rican boa and forested habitat surrounding the project areas, the Puerto Rican boa may occur within the project area.
 The Caribbean Determination Key (DKey) was completed for the project, which generated a may affect determination for the Puerto Rican boa and a may affect, not likely to adversely affect the Puerto Rican broad-winged hawk and Puerto Rican sharp-shinned hawk (Appendix D).

-Due to the proximity of the project to forested areas, the applicant will employ conservation measures for all five species, as outlined in Appendix E, including but not limited to issuing a stop work if a Puerto Rican boa were to occur within the project area, and contacting the Puerto Rico Department of Natural and Environmental Resources for safe capture and relocation of the individual if such action is required.
-As such, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican broad-winged hawk, Puerto Rican parrot, Puerto Rican sharp-shinned hawk, Puerto Rican boa, and the Puerto Rican harlequin butterfly.
+The project area is adjacent to forested areas; therefore, the applicant will employ conservation measures for all five species, as outlined in Appendix E, including but not limited to issuing a stop work if a Puerto Rican boa were to occur within the project area, and contacting the Puerto Rico Department of Natural and Environmental Resources for safe capture and relocation of the individual if such action is required.
+As such, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican broad-winged hawk, Puerto Rican parrot, Puerto Rican sharp-shinned hawk, Puerto Rican boa, and the Puerto Rican harlequin butterfly